Pass Up The Ramp Bulbs - 2020

 Blessings on this cold spring day.

-Marguerite Uhlmann-Bower, R.N., Herbalist Educator, Earth Skills Guide and Wild-Crafter, training and workshops in Cultivating Cognitive Agility with our Plant and Tree Allies, and plant foraging that considers plants have rights.
+ABOUT: Marguerite Uhlmann-Bower, R.N., Herbalist Educator, Earth Skills Guide and Wild-Crafter, training and workshops in Cultivating Cognitive Agility with our Plant and Tree Allies, and plant foraging that considers plants have rights.
 Combining her nursing background and herbal training and experience, she brings outdoor oriented workshops back in to everyday people’s lives.
 The basic purpose is that plants do so much better when humans become interested in them.
 And we want them to.